gitcpy/obsidian-diagram-popup/README.md

   - Add Image

-    1. Press **shift + ctrl + i** to find target class Name to add to target settings.
+    1. Press **shift + ctrl + i** to find target class Name and add it to settings.

           <img src='https://github.com/gitcpy/obsidian-diagram-popup/blob/main/gifs/eg-1-1-find%20class%20name.jpg' height="600" />

-    3. This example is for imgage.
-Because image is not a container, and its container is at up level, please check the container checkobx. and don't check if the target is a container keep the core element.
+    3. This example is for image.
+Because the target, the image element, is not a container, and its container is at the upper level, please check the container checkobx.
+       But don't if the target is a container keep the core element.

           <img src='https://github.com/gitcpy/obsidian-diagram-popup/blob/main/gifs/eg-1-2-1-add%20class%20name%20to%20setting.jpg' />